The Gift of Interpretation of Tongues: A Guide For Its Use

 How the Gift of Interpretation of Tongues Operates: The Supernatural Process

 Interpreting an unknown tongue you've never heard before is a supernatural action of faith.
-It's NOT a learned skill as in interpreting a message in a known language.
+It's not a learned skill as in interpreting a message in a known language.

 Your spirit receives the interpretation under the inspiration of the Holy Spirit while bypassing your mind's understanding.
 The interpretation forms on your tongue and is instantly spoken in your known language.